Maximizing Your Roofing Insurance Claim

 To protect your investment, you must make required temporary repairs.
 If the insurance company finds that there was additional damage because you failed to take necessary measures, they may have grounds to deny a portion of your claim.
 Save all receipts and log them in your documentation.
 Then submit them for reimbursement.
 These repairs will be considered as part of the overall settlement.
 So be careful not to spend an unreasonable amount on them.
 We have seen people spend so much on temporary repairs they do not have enough left to do the permanent ones.

-Along those lines, be weary of contractors asking unreasonable amounts for temporary repairs.
+Along those lines, be wary of contractors asking unreasonable amounts for temporary repairs.
 Unfortunately, Texas does not require a roofing license so when storms come along, so do the unscrupulous “storm chasers.”
 They show up at your door just when you need help but can take your money and leave you with even greater problems.

 - Start a log.
 Create a notebook or online document folder.
 Log every phone call you have (including the name and contact info of everyone you speak to about the claim).